vsupapo/FoodFinder/FoodFinderAPI.md

 | `price`	          | Integer	    | The price range of the restaurant as a number from 1 to 4. |
 | `rating`	        | Integer	    | The average rating of the restaurant as a number from 1 to 5. |

-### Getting restaurant by keyword
+### Getting restaurants by keyword
-Returns the details of all restaurants with a specific keyword.
+Returns the details of all restaurants using a specific keyword.

 #### Endpoints:
 ```